Professor Chantal Ski is Director of the Integrated Care Academy.

 Professor Ski has made significant contributions to: synthesising and evaluating the evidence for holistic management of mental health and wellbeing of those affected by long-term conditions; and in designing, evaluating and integrating ‘optimal health programmes’ for patients and their informal caregivers into existing health services.
 She has over 130 publications and been recipient of over £16 million in competitive research funding.

-Professor Ski believes that the Integrated Care Academy, a unique alliance between University of Suffolk, NHS Integrated Care Systems, Suffolk County Council and Healtwatch Suffolk, offers huge potential to be responsive to local needs by transforming health services to promote health equality and improve the health and wellbeing of our communities.
+Professor Ski believes that the Integrated Care Academy, a unique alliance between University of Suffolk, NHS Integrated Care Systems, Suffolk County Council and Healthwatch Suffolk, offers huge potential to be responsive to local needs by transforming health services to promote health equality and improve the health and wellbeing of our communities.